 Brad Lamm, CIP

-According to the New York times, almost two dozen attorney generals met in Park City, Utah to express their concerns about tobacco companies advertising e-cigarettes to young people.
+According to the New York Times, almost two dozen attorney generals met in Park City, Utah to express their concerns about tobacco companies advertising e-cigarettes to young people.
 Ironically they met on the 20th anniversary of a famous lawsuit that restricts tobacco companies from advertising cigarettes publicly to children.
 With e-cigs being so new, restrictions on advertising haven’t really been put in place.

 E-cigarettes have been a positive force in getting people to quit or cut back on smoking regular cigarettes.
-However the attraction to our youth may reverse the positive trend we’ve seen recently in general quit rates.
+However, the attraction to our youth may reverse the positive trend we’ve seen recently in general quit rates.
 According to Sean Riley, Chief Deputy Attorney General of Kentucky, e-cigarettes are not healthy and with increasing numbers of use by kids in schools, this could become the “gateway to cigarette smoking, instead of a way to quit.”
 That would certainly defeat the purpose of having a healthy alternative.

-Bottom line is e-cigs may be better for you then real cigs in some ways, but they are still unhealthy.
+Bottom line is e-cigs may be better for you than real cigs in some ways, but they are still unhealthy.
 If you smoke them first, they can very easily segue to tobacco next.
 Then they wouldn’t be encouraging quitting, they’d be encouraging continuing.